 fbpx

-OCEANetwork submits bills to the Oregon legislature to eliminate testing requirements for homeschoolers (such as SB 809 and HB 3446).
+OCEANetwork submits bills to the Oregon legislature to eliminate testing requirements for homeschoolers (we plan to submit one in 2025 during the Oregon legislative session).

 Why do we care?
 What is wrong with testing?
 Absolutely nothing.
 Testing is a tool for measuring academic progress.
 It can identify a child’s strengths and weaknesses.
 It can help us to improve teaching strategies and/or modify curriculum choices.